CaptainAgilek/Fit.me/backend/README.md

 ```
 cp ./.env.example ./.env
 ```
-Edit `.env` file, fill empty properties like JWT_SECRET for JWT authentication, DB_PASSWORD as password to database, SMTP_PASS as password to SMTP mailing API.
+Edit `.env` file, fill empty properties like JWT_SECRET as salt for JWT authentication, DB_PASSWORD as password to database, SMTP_PASS as password to SMTP mailing API.

 ## Install Dependencies